PerfectlySoft/PerfectDocs/guide/LDAP.md

 let credential = LDAP.login( ... )
 let connection = try LDAP(url: "ldaps://...", loginData: login)
 ```
-Aside the above synchronous login option, a two phased threading login process could also bring more controls to the application:
+Aside from the above synchronous login option, a two-phased threaded login process could also bring more controls to the application:

 ``` swift
 // first create a connection